Chapter 37

 CLOSING

-For those who are earnestly seeking after God and His ways and are grieved and saddened by the sins and wayward ways of this world, as was Lot (2 Peter 2:4-9), let us read what Jesus has to say to us.
-It is recorded in,
+For those who are earnestly seeking after God and His ways and are grieved, saddened and burdened by the sins and wayward ways of this world we close by reading the following promise,

 Matthew 11:28-30